Best Laser Jammers for Police Lidar Defense

 This gun is the brainchild of Scott Patterson who has a long history of developing police lidar--working with Kustom Signals and other companies.

-Scott’s goal is simple, to develop inexpensive but very high quality police laser guns that can defeat all laser-jamming devices, such as the Blinder, Laser Interceptor, Escort/Beltronics LaserShifter Pro (a repackaged Laser Interceptor), and Anti Laser.
+Scott’s goal was simple, to develop inexpensive but very high quality police laser guns that can defeat all laser jammers on the market,

-Because my sources are both in the traffic enforcement and speed counter measurement community, I’ve been doing a lot of research on how they have been able to accomplish this.
+Because our sources are both in the police laser traffic enforcement and speed counter measurement communities, we've conducted a ton of research on how they have been able to accomplish this.

-I’ve discovered that they’re currently as many as 12 different versions of Dragon Eye software and the firmware version that is displayed when the system boots up is not always reported on the laser guns, making it very difficult for the jammer companies to know if there has been a revision.
+We’ve discovered that they’re currently using at least 12 different versions of Dragon Eye software and the firmware version that is displayed when the system boots up is not always reported on the laser guns, making it very difficult for the laser jammer companies to know if there has been a revision.

 Because of this the only way to know for sure what version firmware is installed on each gun is to scope it in an attempt to determine the actual pulse rates whether they be fixed, variable--or most challenging--random.